Guide: studying in Finland

 You can find information on housing for students on the page Student housing in Finland.
 You can find general information on housing in Finland on the page Housing in Finland.

-On the page Financial aid for students in Finland you can find out how students from other Nordic countries coming to study in Finland can finance their studies.
+The most common way to finance studies is financial aid for students.
+On the page Financial aid for students in Finland you can find out how to finance your studies if you come to Finland from another Nordic country.
 The page also contains information on Finnish financial aid for students and the meal subsidy.
+If you are an adult student, find out about ways to finance your studies on the page Adult education in Finland.

-If you are planning to work while studying, your social security might transfer to your country of employment.
-Read more on the page Which country's social security system are you covered by?
+If you plan to work while studying, your social security may be transferred to the country where you work.
+Read more on the pages Which country's social security system are you covered by? and Finnish social security if you live or work in Finland.

 You can find information on taxation of students on the page Taxation in Finland.